 Supporting a child with a mental health condition can be time-consuming, and it is easy to let your concern for them consume your life.
 Consider these tips for keeping balance in your life.

-The Genomind Pharmacogenetic test may be your key to achieving insight into the treatment of your child’s mental health condition.
-It was created to assist clinicians in optimizing treatment decisions for patients with a mental illness and may ease the sometimes stressful process of finding the right medication for a child with a mental health condition.
-Speak with your child’s clinician about whether the test is right for them.
+Pharmacogenetics may be your key to achieving insight into the treatment of your child’s mental health condition.
+Genomind’s pharmacogenetic testing was created to assist clinicians in optimizing treatment decisions for patients with a mental illness.
+Results may ease the sometimes stressful process of finding the right medication for a child with a mental health condition.
+Learn more about Genomind’s testing and services and speak with your child’s clinician about whether the test is right for them.
+(For extra support, download our guide for starting that conversation.)